 Q. What causes inflammation?

-Several causes for inflammation exist.
+Several causes of inflammation exist.
 Some of them may be simply what we are eating (for more information on that, see below).
-Other causes can be environmental, as well as psychological.
+Other causes can be environmental as well as psychological.
 When we live or work in environments that expose us to harmful chemicals, pollutions, or allergens, we are at increased risk of developing inflammation (as our body’s defense mechanism against these harmful products).
 It’s also important to know the quality of the water your drink and shower with, as that can contribute to inflammation.

 Q. Where does inflammation occur?

 Like we’ve mentioned, inflammation can be both good and bad biological responses.
 On the positive side, inflammation helps fight infection, provides you with a signal that something is wrong with your body, and is responsible for the “fight or flight” mentality that gets us through traumatic or dangerous situations.

 However, inflammation also has a negative side.
 If your body is producing anti-inflammatory markers to help fight an infection that actually can’t be treated with increased white blood cell counts and blood flow (i.e., cancers, arthritis, Alzheimer’s, etc.), then your body will just continue to produce anti-inflammatory markers at a surplus (aka chronic inflammation).
 This can be detrimental as more and more plaque starts to build up within your arteries.
 Subsequently, then, you may be at a higher risk for heart attack or stroke.

 Anti-inflammatory foods are packed with nutrients, like omega-3 fatty acids, that help your body fight inflammation from the inside out.
 Additionally, anti-inflammatory diets are generally composed of fresh, unprocessed foods that balance healthy fats, carbohydrates, and protein.
 The result is a well-balanced, more holistic diet.